$PD_4$-complexes and 2-dimensional duality groups: realizing -invariants

 If $\pi$ is either a semidirect product $F(s)\rtimes\mathbb{Z}$ or the fundamental group of a Haken $3$-manifold $M$ then $\widetilde{K}_0(\mathbb{Z}[\pi])=0$, i.e., projective $\mathbb{Z}[\pi]$-modules are stably free \cite{Wd78}.
-(This is not yet known for all torsion-free one relator groups.)
+(This is not yet known for all torsion free one relator groups.)
 In such cases finitely dominated complexes are homotopy finite.